litestar-org/litestar/docs/usage/responses.rst

 Offset Pagination With SQLAlchemy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When retrieving paginated data from the database by using sqlalchemy, the paginator instance requires sqlalchemy session instance to make queries.
+When retrieving paginated data from the database using SQLAlchemy, the Paginator instance requires an SQLAlchemy session instance to make queries.
 This can be achieved with :ref:`dependency injection <usage/dependency-injection:dependency kwargs>`